meicatalan-postgrad/customer-churn-prediction/README.md

 - Churn is not evenly distributed across customers
 - Behavioral and pricing factors influence churn
-- Early indicators suggest customer lifecycle stage is critical
+- Customer lifecycle stage plays a critical role in retention

 ---